eleaar/scala-mas/README.md

 Next, see how to [choose an application stack](#choosing-an-application-stack), write your [own genetic operators](#writing-custom-genetic-operators) or [customize the multi-agent system](#custom-multi-agent-systems).

-## Configuration

-Scala-mas uses the typesafe config library for configuration.
-If you want to add some custom configuration or override scala-mas default, simply add a **application.conf** file with your settings to the classpath.

-The default configuration is documented [here](CONFIG.md)

 ## Usage

 Scala-mas uses the Cake Pattern to statically compose a runtime application.
 You will need two main components: an application stack